 \subsection{Dataset Creation}

-\paragraph{Language Choices.} We chose six languages for this dataset: English, German, Russian, Bengali, Chinese, and Indonesian.
-Several factors where included when choosing the languages, including geographical diversity such as Eastern vs.\ Western (to increase the potential concept diversity), topological diversity, and resource availability (high-resource vs.\ lower-resource).
+\paragraph{Language Choices.} We chose six languages for this dataset: English, German, Russian, Bengali, Mandarin Chinese, and Indonesian.
+Several factors were considered when choosing the languages, including geographical diversity such as Eastern vs.\ Western (to increase the potential concept diversity), topological diversity, and resource availability (high-resource vs.\ lower-resource).

-\paragraph{Proverbs and Sayings.} We collect all proverbs and sayings (along with explanations) from Wikiquote\footnote{\url{https://en.wikiquote.org/}} and Wiktionary.\footnote{\url{https://www.wiktionary.org/}}.
-Bengali has a significantly higher quantity of proverbs compared to other languages, thus, we perform a random sub-sampling of the proverbs for annotation to keep the final data roughly balanced.
+\paragraph{Proverbs and Sayings.} We collect all proverbs and sayings (along with explanations) from Wikiquote\footnote{\url{https://en.wikiquote.org/}} and Wiktionary.\footnote{\url{https://www.wiktionary.org/}} Bengali has a significantly higher volume of proverbs compared to other languages, and thus we perform random sub-sampling of the proverbs for annotation to keep the final data roughly balanced between languages.

-\paragraph{Conversational Context.} While proverbs and sayings are self-contained, they are typically used in conversations and writing to offer advice or console others.
-In order to investigate the ability of mLLMs to reason with proverbs, next we created short conversations that use proverbs (i.e., conversational context for the inference task).
+\paragraph{Conversational Context.} While proverbs and sayings are self-contained, they are typically used in conversations and writing.
+To investigate the ability of mLLMs to reason with proverbs, next, we created short conversations that use proverbs (i.e., the conversational context for the inference task).

-To aid the data creation process, we use a human-model hybrid approach (i.e.\ model-in-the-loop), inspired by the recent work~\cite{chakrabarty-etal-2022-flute, afraid}.
-We first use GPT3.5 (gpt-3.5-turbo-0301; a sibling model of~\citealp{DBLP:conf/nips/Ouyang0JAWMZASR22}) by prompting it with fixed templates to generate the seed conversational context (see Appendix~\ref{app:template} for the model templates).\footnote{The conversational contexts are in each perspective language, except for Russian and Bengali where the contexts are in English due to quality issues.
-For Russian and Bengali, the contexts are written in English first, then machine translated and fixed by native speakers for two rounds.} Next, we ask two or more native speakers (experts or crowd, with least one expert per language) to either accept the model-created conversation, or write a new conversation if the human thinks the usage of the proverb is flawed.
+To aid the data creation process, we use a model-in-the-loop approach, inspired by recent work~\cite{chakrabarty-etal-2022-flute, afraid}.
+We first use GPT3.5 (gpt-3.5-turbo-0301; a sibling model of~\citealp{instruct}) by prompting it with fixed templates to generate the seed conversational context (see Appendix~\ref{app:template} for the model templates).\footnote{The conversational contexts are in each perspective language, except for Russian and Bengali where the contexts are in English due to quality issues.
+For Russian and Bengali, the contexts are written in English first, then machine-translated and fixed by native speakers for two rounds.} Next, we ask two or more native speakers (experts or crowd, with at least one expert per language) to either accept the model-created conversation or write a new conversation if the usage of the proverb is flawed.